Essential Oils & Pets

 - Pay attention to how your pet reacts and take note if they appear to be uncomfortable.
 If you notice any discomfort or agitation, move them to a well-ventilated room and stop using the product.

 - If your pet appears to be in distress, contact your veterinarian or trusted animal practitioner right away.

 - Make sure your pet is always able to leave the room freely and move to a different space.

 - Be particularly mindful of pets that are in cages or enclosed spaces (like birds and small rodents) as they do not have the ability to leave the room if they become uncomfortable.

-- Waiting until topical remedies and skincare products have fully absorbed into your skin before handling your pet.
+- Waiting until topical products (like roll-on’s, mists, body oils or lotions, etc) and skincare products have fully absorbed into your skin before handling your pet.

-- Keeping all product bottles away from your pets.
+- Keeping all product bottles tightly closed and away from your pets.

 - Keeping diffusers and diffusers cords secure, so they won’t get knocked over.